Celebrating the New Deal in our backyard

 — singer/songwriter Alexis Harte

-Our film will weave imagery from the distant past to the living present.
-We’re inviting everyone to share their memories of the Berkeley Rose Garden in the form of family photos and home movies, to help us illustrate this space’s continuing importance to local communities across the generations.
+Our film weaves imagery from the distant past to the living present.
+We invited community members to share their memories of the Berkeley Rose Garden in the form of family photos and home movies, to help us illustrate this space’s continuing importance to local communities across the generations.

 “All the girls in my rose garden